 Global Leader, Enablement

 Andrew Dyer joined The Boston Consulting Group in 1994 and has held numerous global and regional leadership roles at the firm, including global leader of the firm's Enablement initiative, member of the executive committee, and global leader of the People & Organization practice.
 He is currently a member of the election committee and the firm’s investment office.
+Andrew is a BCG Fellow, as of 2017, applying his expertise in enablement to develop a way of looking at the future of corporate talent development in the digital age.

 Andrew works with some of the world’s most ambitious and successful business leaders to drive digital transformation and create change both in terms of people and technology.
 Andrew’s work is based on his belief that the digital age requires a learning organization, and that means building the mindsets, knowledge, skills, and behaviors that are critical to success; and this must be done in conjunction with technology.